-In other words – if a patient doesn’t know that they will pay less out of pocket expense or realize improved health via the ACO, why would they stay in the network?
-PPACA ignores some Tenets of Classical Economics including :
+In other words – if a patient doesn’t know they will pay a lower out-of-pocket expense or realize improved health via the ACO, why would they stay in the network?
+PPACA ignores some Tenets of Classical Economics, including :

 Liquidity, Velocity Cash Flow in Payor Provider ACO Networks

-Health care providers are being required to undergo staff re-training, massive disruptive changes to their workflows, and IT infrastructure changes while private health insurance reimbursements take from approximately 60 days to 120 days for claims, particularly those claims that are out of network.
-It makes it hard to see how they can run their businesses unless they have some other upside, such as more patients in the population that participate in the network.
+Healthcare providers are being required to undergo staff re-training, massive disruptive changes to their workflows, and IT infrastructure changes while private health insurance reimbursements take from approximately 60 days to 120 days for claims, particularly those claims that are out of network.
+It makes it hard to see how they can run their businesses unless they have some other upside, such as more patients in the population participating in the network.

-New solutions that accelerate payments to partners in a network that can also reduce the out of pocket payments that members/patients must pay.
-This helps create efficiencies that the Affordable Care Act does not address, and accelerates payments to out of network providers in continuous discount agreement networks.
+New solutions that accelerate payments to partners in a network can also reduce the out-of-pocket payments that members/patients must pay.
+This helps create efficiencies that the Affordable Care Act does not address and accelerates payments to out-of-network providers in continuous discount agreement networks.
 (See Out of Network Claims Strategy – Don’t Damage MLR)

-Large self-insured employers have an advantage in that they have a population of members with a common thread of being employed by the same company.
+Large self-insured employers have an advantage in that they have a population of members with a common thread of employment by the same company.
 Population health management and ACOs will require scale.
-Our estimates are that unless an ACO has 1 million members it won’t have the compelling economics to succeed.
+Our estimates are that unless an ACO has 1 million members, it won’t have the compelling economics to succeed.